 How Much Does Rental Car Coverage Cost?

 Purchasing insurance at the rental car counter can significantly increase the overall cost of your rental.
-The U.S. Department of Insurance, Security, and Banking spells out typical cost ranges for rental car coverages:
+Washington DC's Department of Insurance, Security, and Banking spells out typical cost ranges for rental car coverages: